Dictionary entry details

 Synonyms:

-practice of medicine; medicine
+medicine; practice of medicine

 Context example: